 Sponsor.
 Representative for Massachusetts's 7th congressional district.
 Democrat.

 Length: 11 pages

-This bill was introduced on January 31, 2012, in a previous session of Congress, but was not enacted.
+This bill was introduced on January 31, 2012, in a previous session of Congress, but it did not receive a vote.

 Jan 31, 2012